cnidaire/Master1_Internship/report.md

 ## Goals of the internship

-To annotate the sequences in the DADA2 pipeline, a reference file is needed.
-It contains the sequences and the taxonomy associated.
+To annotate the sequences coming from the nifH environmental data, the DADA2 pipeline is generally used and a reference file is needed.
+This reference file contains the sequences and the taxonomy associated.
 The current database was first created in 2014 and kept updated until 2017 by the Zehr Lab (Heller 2014).
 It was then normalized and kept updated manually by Molly Moynihan (put publication).

 However, this database annotates quite poorly the data obtained.
-Hence there is a lot of uncertainty and the goal would be to either improve the current database or build a new one and find a way to automatize it.
+Resulting in a lot of uncertainty and the goal would be to either improve the current database or build a new one and find a way to automatize it.

-There are many problems I spotted with the current database:
+There are many problems I noticed with the current database:

 1. It has been created manually and hence there is a possibility of typos
 2. It is not updated automatically: if some sequence's taxonomy attribution changes it will not be updated